(I may earn a small commission from the products mentioned in this post.)

 There are different ways that you can do heel slides on a bed which will focus on developing different muscles.
 You can point your toe in various directions:

 - turned inward

 - pointing toward your face

-My therapist explained the muscle benefits of each and said that to incorporate those different variations in to later workouts if I wanted to.
+My therapist explained the muscle benefits of each and said that I should incorporate those different variations in to my later workouts.

 Both therapists instructed me to do traditional heel slides with my toe straight up.

 Check with your doctor and physical therapist to see if heel slides are right for you.

 Whether I liked it or not heel slides were crucial for my recovery from TKR surgery.